-A must-see attraction on Amelia Island is Fort Clinch State Park with its Civil War-era fortress overlooking the Cumberland Sound.
+A must-see attraction on Amelia Island is Fort Clinch State Park with its Civil War-era fortress overlooking the Cumberland Sound near the mouth of St. Marys River.
+Amelia Island Living rates it one of the “Top 10” places to see around the Florida-Georgia border.

-The park sprawls across the island’s northern tip (over 1,400 acres).
-This Florida park features extensive shoreline along the Atlantic Ocean, Cumberland Sound and Amelia River.
+The park sprawls across Amelia Island’s northern tip, the most natural area remaining on this barrier island (over 1,400 acres).
+This Florida State Park features extensive shoreline along the Atlantic Ocean, Cumberland Sound and Amelia River.

-Fort Clinch was built in 1847 at the mouth of the St. Mary’s River for protection of Fernandina Harbor’s deep water port.
-Fort Clinch was a military post during the Civil War, Spanish-American War, and World War II.
+Construction of Fort Clinch began in 1847 at the mouth of the St. Mary’s River for protection of Fernandina Harbor’s deep water port.
+Fort Clinch was a military post during the American Civil War, Spanish-American War, and World War II.
 The fort is a third system fortification and can be toured daily.

-The scenery is beautiful with panoramic waterfront views, extensive sand dunes, lovely moss-covered oak trees, and the historic fortress itself, recognized as one of the “most well-preserved 19th century forts in America.”
+The park’s scenery is beautiful with panoramic waterfront views, extensive sand dunes, and lovely moss-covered oak trees.
+The historic fortress itself has been recognized as one of the “most well-preserved 19th century forts in America.”

 Riding Bikes At Fort Clinch